Forest School training - Levels 1, 2 and 3

 5. Practical skills for a Forest School programme

 Students will need to carry out background reading and research and complete a Forest School workbook which includes all aspects of the study programme.
 Students also need to complete a two day outdoor (Paediatric) First Aid course which is usually part of the course.

 To be considered for Forest School Leadership Training you will first need:

 to hold a Level 2 certificate in child care or youth work (or to have at least two years experience of working with children and a letter of recommendation from a teacher, playleader or nursery manager), or Qualified Teacher Status or Early Years Professional Status.

 A list of our current Level 3 courses is here

 Level 2 is the course for people who want to help at Forest School, but not be the Forest School leader.
 It is great for committed staff, volunteers and sometimes parents who are interested and is a good grounding in Forest School.
-It includes 5 days of training and some course work where students assist at a Forest School.
+It includes 6 days of training and some course work where students assist at a 3 sessions of an established Forest School.
 Level 2 students are able to ‘top up’ to Level 3 with us – you do not need Level 2 to begin Level 3.

 Level 1: Introduction to Forest School

 This is suitable for people who wish to know more about Forest School, but who don’t want to lead Forest School groups.
 It includes 3 days of training and includes observations of other Forest School sessions.
 Level 1 students are able to ‘top up’ to Levels 2 and 3 – you do not need to begin your journey here if you know you would like to be a Forest School Assistant or leader.